The key stages in drawing up an effective Car Policy

 • Are drivers made aware of the need to comply with the manufacturer's servicing and maintenance requirements?

-• What information should drivers receive to keep the vehicle in the best possible condition?
+• What information should drivers be given to keep the vehicle in the best possible condition?
 What do we expect in terms of cleaning?

 • Should vehicles be inspected periodically for minor damage or other problems?
 Who should do this?

-• What to do in the event of minor damage to the vehicle What is covered in the long-term long-term rental ?
+• What to do in the event of minor damage to the vehicle What is covered by the insurance contract? long-term rental ?

 Ecology

-Depending on the size of your company and your CSR policy, you need to take ecology into account to a greater or lesser extent when managing your vehicle fleet.
+Depending on the size of your company and the CSR you need to take ecology into account to a greater or lesser extent in the management of your business. vehicle fleet

-This is a very important component of your car policy, especially in the current regulatory context.
+It's a very important part of your car.policyespecially in the current regulatory context.

-The first deadline under the new regulations is 2022, when companies must guarantee that 10% of their fleets will be replaced by clean vehicles.
-These quotas will gradually increase, reaching 50% of clean vehicles by 2030.
+The first deadline for the new regulations is 2022, when companies must guarantee that they will replace 10% of their fleet of polluting vehicles.
+These quotas will gradually increase to reach 50% of clean vehicles by 2030.
 This measure will be backed up by a ban on the sale of internal combustion engine cars and vans in 2040.

-At the same time, private and public sector companies are required to install charging stations in their parking lots.
-These should account for between 5 and 10% of parking spaces, depending on the size of the area concerned and the problems of accommodating the public.
-Financial assistance, such as the Advenir bonus, has been set up to support this change.
+At the same time, private and public sector companies must install charging stations in their car parks.
+These must represent between 5 and 10% of parking spaces, depending on the size of the area concerned and the problems of receiving the public.
+Financial assistance, such as the Advenir premiumto support this transformation.

 The other regulatory aspect of the LOM concerns the sustainable mobility package (FMD).
-Since 2022, companies have been able to introduce the "titre-mobilité".
-This is a new flat-rate scheme to cover employees' fuel consumption during business travel.
-Inspired by the "ticket-restaurant" system, it takes the form of a prepaid ticket designed to facilitate reimbursement of employee transport costs.
+Since 2022, companies have been able to introduce the "mobility voucher".
+This is a new flat-rate scheme to cover employees' fuel consumption for business travel.
+Inspired by the "ticket-restaurant" system, it takes the form of a prepaid ticket designed to facilitate the reimbursement of employees' transport costs.

-But it's also important to note that, given the constantly evolving range of low-emission vehicles on offer, this is an area that often needs updating in your car policy.
+But it's also important to note that, given the constant changes in the range of low-emission vehicles on offer, this is an area that often needs updating in your car.policy.

-To ensure that company mobility remains a lever for profitability and job satisfaction, it is essential to keep the car policy alive.
+To ensure that company mobility remains a lever for profitability and job satisfaction, it is essential to bring the car policy to life.
 This document must remain as flexible as possible.

 Questions to ask yourself :

-• Is our car policy aligned with our CSR STRATEGY strategy?
+• Is our car policy aligned with our strategy CSR the company as a whole?

 • Should we set a general CO2 limit per vehicle for our fleet (e.g. 95 g/km) and reduce this limit on an annual basis in the future?
 Should we set different limits for different types of vehicle?